 Relative humidity is a measure of the amount of water in the air compared with the amount of water that the air can hold at the time of measurement.

 Dew point temperature is the temperature at which air cools at constant pressure in order to reach saturation.
 Typically, dew point is measured in degrees Fahrenheit (F).

 Industrial dehumidifiers are available with a variety of special features.
 Some devices are modular, microprocessor-controlled, or portable.
 Others are air tight or have passed tests developed by the National Electrical Manufacturers Association (NEMA).
-Devices that have passed Underwriter Laboratories (UL) published standards for safety are also available.
+Devices that have passed Underwriters Laboratories (UL) published standards for safety are also available.
 Additional features for industrial dehumidifiers include integral cooling, process air filters, and variable blower configurations.
 Control sensors are used to maintain humidity at a fixed or adjustable set point.